joshuk/joshee-jekyll/_work/josh.ee.md

 });
 {% endhighlight %}

-Firstly, the way that I determine the darkmode cookies value is more complicated than it looks.
+Firstly, the way that I determine the darkmode cookie's value is more complicated than it looks.

 Since the value of the cookie is binary (the site is either in dark mode or it isn't) I can just check whether the &lt;body&gt; tag has the class _dark_.
-If it does the length of the querySelector will be 1, otherwise it will be 0.
-I can then subtract that from 0 to get the opposite value.
+If it does the length of the _querySelector_ will be 1, otherwise it will be 0.
+I can then subtract that value from 1 to get the opposite value.
 Easy.

-I then have to add or remove the _transition_ class on the body due to a little quirk on Firefox.
-This class just contains one line of CSS:
+I then have to add then remove the _transition_ class on the body to allow for a smooth transition between colour schemes.
+This class is only one line of CSS:

 {% highlight css %}
 body.transition { transition: background 0.5s, color 0.5s; }
 {% endhighlight %}

 Which was originally added onto the body by default.
-However, I guess due to Firefox's rendering engine treating the render blocking Javascript differently, this would cause the page to flash each time it loaded.
-Adding it to it's own class and then adding/removing said class when needed was an easy fix.
+However, I guess due to the different rendering engine treating the render blocking Javascript differently, this would cause the page to flash each time it loaded on Firefox.

-Finally, I just add/remove the applicable classes to change the site's colour theme.
+Instead, adding these styles to their's own class and then adding/removing said class when needed was an easy fix that worked all around.

-And that's about it.
+Finally, I just add/remove the applicable classes to change the site's colour theme and hey presto the colour scheme has been swapped.

 <h3><span>the future</span></h3>